 Blogging works for nearly 80% of bloggers.
 Studies mention that blogs deliver good marketing results for a solid 54.2%, while another 24.7% say their hard work pays off to some extent.
 In contrast, the percentage of writers who believe their blogging efforts to be futile is relatively low at around 21%.

 (Orbit Media Studios)

 Social media, according to blogging statistics from Statista, are the best promotion tool and used by almost all bloggers.
-Whether it’s Facebook, Instagram, Twitter, or TikTok, at the end of the day, having a good social media marketing and distribution strategy is what’s all about.
-In addition to social media, SEO is the way to go for 69% of bloggers, and 66% recommend email marketing.
-Influencer outreach—which became more popular over the years—is currently used as a promotional tool by 18% of bloggers.
+In addition to social media, SEO is the way to go for 68% of bloggers, and 62% recommend email marketing.
+Influencer outreach and collaboration is currently used as a promotional tool by 10% of bloggers.

 The more blogs you publish, the higher the traffic on your website, or at least this is what the latest facts and figures demonstrate.
 Driving traffic to their website is a challenge for all marketers and a priority for 54% of them.
 So what better way to do it than with fresh content?!
 As these stats highlight, an increase in blog post publishing will most definitely trigger traffic surge.

 Blogging industry statistics are more than clear: content is the gateway to high rankings in SERPs.
 Interesting and appealing blogs are one of the top three reasons why people decide to follow brands on social media.
 Let that sink in next time you start working on your SEO strategy along with the 434% higher probability of better ranking.